d-pac/d-pac.cms/docs/analysis/Business Rules.md

 * [x] A01: be allowed to have an infinite amount of comparisons
 * [x] A02: be allowed to have an infinite amount of personas
-* [x] A03: not be visible, nor editable unless "state" is "published"
+* [x] A03: not be visible, nor usable by an assessor unless "state" is "published"

 ## Comparisons